Private rental affordability, England and Wales: 2023

 2. Rent prices as a percentage of income

-This analysis is part of a series of additional measures of housing affordability, alongside our Housing Purchase Affordability, Great Britain bulletin, designed to complement the Office for National Statistics' (ONS's) annual housing affordability statistics.
-This range of statistics provides evidence about the affordability of buying a home, the cost of living, and feeds into local authority housing policies.
+This analysis is part of a series of additional measures of housing affordability (alongside Housing purchase affordability, UK), designed to complement the Office for National Statistics's (ONS's) annual housing affordability statistics.

 Nôl i'r tabl cynnwys